Trinidad and Tobago

-Food For The Poor has been in Trinidad for 26 years.
+Food For The Poor has been in Trinidad and Tobago for 27 years.
 The charity has partnered with Living Water Community in Port of Spain, which has been serving in Trinidad since 1975.

 Food For The Poor works with six orphanages there as part of the Angels Of Hope program.
-Through Gifts In Kind, the charity has shipped 37 containers in 2012, which include:
+Through Gifts In Kind, the charity has shipped 42 containers in the first six months of 2013, which include:

 - Personal care items